skynetapp/Lytepole-Accounts/View Account.md

 #### Step 4:

-- Function **createAccountSkillsListInputVO** will take the input data and prepares the input value object from controller page to action page.
+- Function **createAccountSkillsListInputVO** will take the input data and prepares the input value object from controller page will be redirected to action page.
 - The parameters passed will be account list array.
 - This function takes the input data and prepares the input value object for WSDL from action page and redirected to AccountData.php page.
 - In AccountData.php page, function **createAccountSkillsListInputVO** will create the account skills list input value object.